Nicholas-FnF/module-grade-calculator/README.md

   <img width="536" height="536" alt="d3f14248-867f-4b5b-a925-75a2cd8b6e3c" src="https://github.com/user-attachments/assets/e488541c-ab13-4134-bd10-4b913bc44b36" />
 </div>

-A Java program designed to help you work out your current grade in a module.
+A small Java program designed to help you work out your current grade in a module.
 You just enter your marks for assignments, exams, or other assessments, and it will calculate your overall grade so you can see how you’re doing.

 ## Prerequisites 📋